great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/oss/oss.md

 import OverviewCard from '@site/src/components/OverviewCard';

 <OverviewCard title={frontMatter.title}>
-  Test and validate your Data Assets with our original offering.
+  Test and validate your Data Assets with our open source offering.
 </OverviewCard>

 ### Prepare